Meet The Team

 Prof. Michael Davidson

-I am an assistant professor in the School of Global Policy and Strategy and the Mechanical and Aerospace Engineering Department at the University of California, San Diego.
-I study the engineering implications and institutional conflicts inherent in deploying low-carbon energy at scale.
-See my research areas and papers for more details.
+I am an associate professor in the School of Global Policy and Strategy and the Mechanical and Aerospace Engineering Department at the University of California, San Diego.
+I study the engineering implications, institutional conflicts and global value chains inherent in deploying low-carbon energy at scale.
+See our research areas and papers for more details.

-I am a faculty member with the 21st Century China Center (where I run a project on Chinese energy markets with the China Data Lab), the Center for Commerce and Diplomacy, and the Japan Forum for Innovation and Technology, all located at UC San Diego.
-I am currently a fellow with the Public Intellectuals Program at the National Committee on U.S.-China Relations and the Initiative for Sustainable Energy Policy at Johns Hopkins SAIS.
-I am an affiliate with the UC Institute on Global Conflict and Cooperation.
+I am a faculty member with the 21st Century China Center (where I run a project on Chinese energy markets with the China Data Lab), the 21st Century India Center, the Center for Commerce and Diplomacy, the Japan Forum for Innovation and Technology, and the Computational Social Science program, all located at UC San Diego, and the UC-wide Institute on Global Conflict and Cooperation.
+I am a senior associate (non-resident) with the Trustee Chair in Chinese Business and Economics at the Center for Strategic and International Studies.
+I am a member of the National Committee on U.S.-China Relations, and am an alum of the Penn Project on the Future of U.S.-China Relations and the Public Intellectuals Program at the National Committee on U.S.-China Relations.

 Previously, I was a post-doctoral research fellow in the Harvard Kennedy School’s Belfer Center for Science and International Affairs, and received my Ph.D. in engineering systems and an S.M. in technology and policy from the MIT Institute for Data, Systems, and Society, where I was a researcher with the MIT Joint Program on the Science and Policy of Global Change.
 Prior to MIT, I worked for the Natural Resources Defense Council and was a Fulbright fellow in the Tsinghua University Department of Energy and Power Engineering.
 I received bachelors degrees in Mathematics and Physics and in Japanese Studies from Case Western Reserve University.